 Sulphur Cinquefoil - Potentilla recta

 Short to medium, stiffly erect, hairy plant.
 Leaves finger-like with 5 to 7 oblong, coarsely toothed to pinnately lobed leaflets which are grey or greyish.
-Flowers pale yellow, 15 to 25 mm, in lax, branched clusters.
-Petals equalling, or slightly longer than the sepals.
+Flowers pale or light yellow, 15 to 25 mm, in lax, branched clusters.
+Petals equalling or slightly longer than the sepals.

 Dry grassy and waste habitats, disturbed ground, banks and field margins.